OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 After downloading the single .zip file, unzip the file to a folder to be used for this tutorial.
 The DBP Time Series data set contains information for 15923 probesets in a 2 by 4 factorial experiment.
 There are treatment (DBP) and control groups, measured at four different times (1 hr, 3 hr, 6 hr, and 18 hr).
 The experiment measures the intensity of gene expression level of 15923 probesets, with three replicates for each combination of treatment and time.
 This is NOT a repeated measure experiment, as different samples were used for different time points.
 The primary interest of this experiment is to find probesets that are differentially expressed under two conditions (treatment and control) at the 4 different time points.

+The tutorial also contains a design file.
 The dbpts.design file contains the design information for the study, including columns for *chip, time, treatment, and group.* A design table can be created at any time by a user, using Microsoft Excel or Array Studio.
 As a rule, the design table must contain a first column, usually deemed *Chip* for Affymetrix platforms, that contains the exact file names of the chips used in the experiment, without the .CEL file extensions.
 Additional columns usually include *treatment, time, etc.* (anything pertinent to the experiment).
 If you forget to include a particular column at the time of the creation of the design table, it can be edited later on.

 ![image5_png](images/image5.png)